 Netsparker is another vulnerability tool for web applications with an automation feature available for vulnerability finding.
 This tool is also capable of finding vulnerabilities within a few hours in thousands of web applications.

 It has many specialized features, but it is a paying enterprise-level vulnerability platform.
-It has crawling technologies that, by crawling into the program, discovers vulnerabilities.
+It has crawling technologies that, by crawling into the program, discover vulnerabilities.
 Netsparker will identify and recommend mitigating approaches for vulnerabilities defined.
 Often, security tools are available for automated vulnerability evaluation.

-OpenVAS is a powerful tool for scanning vulnerabilities that supports large scale scans that are appropriate for organizations.
+OpenVAS is a powerful tool for scanning vulnerabilities that supports large-scale scans that are appropriate for organizations.
 This tool can be used not only in web applications or web servers, but also in databases, operating systems, networks, and virtual machines to find vulnerabilities.